 The appraiser works independently of the buying and selling party to determine the value of property.
 The appraiser is typically chosen by the mortgage lender as it’s in their best interest to get the fair and accurate value of a home or building.
 The property must appraise for the agreed-upon contracted sales price in order for the lender to grant the loan.

 From conducting a room-by-room walk-through to reviewing exterior and interior conditions, the appraiser does most of their job on-site and reports back to the lender.

 Whereas appraisers are hired by lenders to determine the monetary value of a property, inspectors are hired by potential buyers to determine the structure, safety, and possible defects or damage in a home.
-It’s a lengthy process; inspectors are responsible for reviewing a list of 1,600 things when looking over a building.
+It’s a lengthy process; inspectors are responsible for reviewing hundreds of items when looking over a building.

 The Closing Attorney

 The closing, or transactional, real estate attorney is simply an attorney that specializes in real estate law.
 He or she is sometimes referred to as a “closing” attorney because that’s when most buyers or sellers encounter them — at closing.
 (We cover the closing process in the next section.)

 Real estate attorneys help buyers or sellers understand the legal documents with which they’re presented throughout the real estate process.